Patrick Macnee: The Avengers

 While working in London on the Churchill series, Macnee was offered the role in The Avengers (1961–69), (originally intended to be known as Jonathan Steed), for which he became best known.
 The series was conceived as a vehicle for Ian Hendry, who played the lead role of Dr. David Keel in a sequel to an earlier series, Police Surgeon (1960), while John Steed was his assistant.
-Macnee, though, became the lead after Hendry's departure at the end of the first season.
+Macnee, though, became the lead after Hendry's departure at the end of the first series.
 Macnee played opposite a succession of glamorous female partners: Honor Blackman, Diana Rigg and Linda Thorson.
-Of the 161 completed episodes, Macnee appeared in all but two, both from the first season.
+Of the 161 completed episodes, Macnee appeared in all but two, both from the first series.

-Although Macnee evolved in the role as the series progressed, the key elements of Steed's persona and appearance were there from very early on: the slightly mysterious demeanour and, increasingly, the light, suave, flirting tone with ladies (and always with his female assistants).
+Although Macnee evolved in the role as the series progressed, the key elements of Steed's persona and appearance were present from the beginning: the slightly mysterious demeanour and, increasingly, the light, suave, flirting tone with ladies (and always with his female partners).
 Finally, from the episodes with Blackman onwards, the trademark bowler hat and umbrella completed the image.
-Although it traditionally was associated with London "city gents", the ensemble of suit, umbrella and bowler had developed in the post-war years as mufti for ex-servicemen attending Armistice Day ceremonies.
+Although it was traditionally associated with London "city gents", the ensemble of suit, umbrella and bowler had developed in the post-war years as mufti for ex-servicemen attending Armistice Day ceremonies.
 Steed's sartorial style may also have been drawn from Macnee's father.
 Macnee, alongside designer Pierre Cardin, adapted the look into a style all his own, and he went on to design several outfits himself for Steed based on the same basic theme.
 Steed was also the central character of The New Avengers (1976–77), in which he was teamed with agents named Purdey (Joanna Lumley) and Mike Gambit (Gareth Hunt).